 Research conducted in the program focuses on clinical trials and health services delivery.
 Neurologists provide a 24/7 emergency consultation service for patients affected by stroke and other acute neurological disorders, and service to the rapid-access Neurovascular Clinic which focuses on preventing disabling strokes in individuals exhibiting warning signs of stroke.

 The Behavioural Neurology Program provides assessment and treatment for adults with cognitive difficulties.
 Academic pursuits including education and research are also part of the program’s mandate.
 In partnership with the Division of Geriatric Medicine and its Memory Clinic, the program provides clinical experience to neurology residents, geriatric medicine fellows and internal medicine residents who spend several months of their training program in the Behavioural Neurology Clinic.

-The Dalhousie Multiple Sclerosis Research Unit provides care and education for patients and their families with multiple sclerosis in Nova Scotia.
+The Multiple Sclerosis Clinic provides care and education for patients and their families with multiple sclerosis in Nova Scotia.
 Research and education are integral to the unit’s mandate, providing exceptional opportunities for residents, medical students and physicians.

 Electroencephalography (EEG) Laboratory